Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHO recommends that free sugars should be reduced to less than 10% of total daily energy intake, and if possible, to less than 5% to protect health.
 In addition, the American Heart Association recommends that women should not consume more than 25g of sugar (equivalent to 6 teaspoons) per day.

 In addition, Dr. Huong recommends that consumers replace sugary soft drinks with filtered water, unsweetened juice, unsweetened iced tea or other less sweet drinks to protect their health.
-People can also try using spices such as cinnamon, ginger, or vanilla to flavor dishes without adding sugar.
+People can also try using spices such as cinnamon, ginger, or vanilla to add flavor to dishes without adding sugar.

 Preventive medicine and tax policy for sugary drinks

 One of the key measures proposed is to increase taxes on sugary soft drinks to encourage businesses to produce less sugary drinks.
-The Ministry of Finance has proposed a 10% tax on sugary soft drinks, while the Ministry of Health has suggested the tax rate could be as high as 40%, or increased gradually over time.
+The Ministry of Finance has proposed a 10% tax on sugary soft drinks, while the Ministry of Health has suggested the tax rate could be as high as 40%, or gradually increased over time.

 In addition, to minimize the harmful effects of sugar on health, the Ministry of Health also recommends measures to educate the community and promote the harmful effects of consuming sugary drinks, and encourages businesses to participate in reducing sugar in their products.